Best AI Email Writer in 2026: 5 Tools Compared by Draft Quality

 Why Gmail's one-sentence summaries fail and how proper AI extraction turns 23-message threads into actionable decisions in 20 seconds.

 An AI email writer only helps if it produces drafts you'd actually send.
-Here's why draft-first email beats inbox organization and how to make it work.
+Here's the draft-first workflow that beats inbox organization in 2026.

 Ready to hit inbox zero?